Running fiddles and interpreting results

 In some cases, Fastly will execute more than one VCL flow or compute instance for a single fiddle execution.
 This can happen for a few different reasons:

-- You can configure a fiddle to run more than one request in the fiddle web interface.
+• You can configure a fiddle to run more than one request in the fiddle web interface.
 These requests are sent sequentially but use the same HTTP session.
 The report will show NEW REQUEST between them.

-header invokes an HTTP/2 server push, the push will be processed as a new VCL flow, and listed underneath the request that triggered it, with an HTTP/2 SERVER PUSH separator.
-Be aware that, in fact, H2 push requests execute in parallel with the parent, but fiddle lists them sequentially to make the report clearer.
-Compute@Edge does not support H2 push. - If the content body of the HTTP response from origin contains Edge side includes (ESI) tags, these are processed sequentially by Fastly after the main request processing has completed and the content is moving into the output buffer.
+• If the content body of the HTTP response from origin contains Edge Side Includes (ESI) tags, these are processed sequentially by Fastly after the main request processing has completed and the content is moving into the output buffer.
 ESI requests trigger a new VCL flow for each include, and are indicated with a EDGE SIDE INCLUDE separator.
-Compute@Edge does not support ESI natively, but it can be implemented in C@E code.
+The Compute platform does not support ESI natively, but it can be implemented in Compute code or used via a library implementation such as the esi crate for Rust.